-The current government guidance has asked us to stay at home in order to mitigate the spread of Coronavirus.
-However, we know that for some women and children home is not a safe or comfortable place, and for some, the new measures could increase the risk of experiencing abuse.
+To mitigate the spread of Coronavirus, the government has introduced restrictions that affect how we usually live our lives.
+In many cases, we have had to move many of our activities to the home.
+However, we know that for some women and children home is not a safe or comfortable place, and for some, these measures could increase the risk of experiencing abuse.

 In this fast changing situation, we understand you might have questions about what to do if you are experiencing domestic abuse.
-In this blog, we answer some common questions about this including reporting to the police, where to get support, finding alternative accommodation and protections offered by the law.
+In this blog, we answer some common questions, including reporting to the police, where to get support, finding alternative accommodation and protections offered by the law.

 There are a number of ways in which domestic abuse can take place, and so it is important to remember that no two situations will look the same.